JackDinealKIM/ProgressTextView/README.md

-Android-Selectable-TextView
+Android-Progress-TextView
 =====
-Helper library for Android developers looking to progress textview.
+Helper library for Android developers.
+This is "ProgressTextView".

 Sample Capture
 =====